 Federal and State Work Study is an opportunity to work on or off campus in a part-time job.
 Work Study will NOT reduce the amount you owe PLU, as jobs are not guaranteed and any paycheck earned is paid directly to the student.

 All scholarships and grants were offered in the “accepted” status.
 If however, you wish to borrow the Federal Direct or Federal Nursing Loan, you must first accept the loan on Banner Self-Service.
 Decline the loan if you do not wish to borrow either loan, otherwise we will continue to send you reminders to accept the loan and/or complete the paperwork for the loan to be processed.
 You may begin looking for a work study position and even be hired before accepting your work study offer.
-However, processing of on campus paychecks require you to accept your work study award.
+However, your work study award must be accepted in Banner Self Service before Student Employment can set your payroll to get a paycheck to you for the hours you worked.

 - Submit your $200 Enrollment Deposit to the Office of Admission